 Note that these egg bite molds fit in the 6 quart Instant Pot.
 They would also fit in the 8 quart version, but not the 3 quart mini.

 Now, the other thing you have to have for this recipe is a bottle of Just brand’s Just Egg.
-Yes, basically I am apparently the first person to experiment to see whether Just Egg works in the IP for egg bites (or at least I couldn’t find the answer to this burning question anywhere on the Internet when I was looking for it in August of 2019).
+Yes, basically we are apparently the first person to experiment to see whether Just Egg works in the IP for egg bites (or at least we couldn’t find the answer to this burning question anywhere on the Internet when we were looking for it in August of 2019).

 You can buy Just Egg in most health food stores now, including Whole Foods.
 You can also order Just Egg through Amazon here.
 Here is what it looks like – it is in the refrigerated section: